2020 North Carolina Council of State elections

-The North Carolina Council of State elections of 2020 were held on November 3, 2020, to select the ten officers of the North Carolina Council of State.
+Elections were held in North Carolina on November 3, 2020, to select the ten officers of the North Carolina Council of State.
 These elections coincided with the presidential election, elections to the House of Representatives, elections to the Senate and elections to the North Carolina General Assembly and top state courts.
 Primary elections were held on March 3, 2020, for offices for which more than one candidate filed per party.

 The ten members of the North Carolina Council of State are statewide-elected officers serving four-year terms.

 The result of the 2020 elections was a Council of State consisting of four Democrats and six Republicans, just as it had been before the elections.
 Three seats (Lieutenant Governor, Superintendent of Public Instruction and Commissioner of Labor) were open, but in each case, a Republican succeeded a fellow Republican.

 Governor

 Incumbent governor Roy Cooper, a Democrat, ran for a second term.
 The Republican Party nominated Lieutenant Governor Dan Forest.
 The Libertarian Party nominated Steven J. DiFore, and the Constitution Party nominated Al Pisano.
 Cooper won re-election to a second term with 51.5% of the vote.
 Cooper received the most votes of any Democrat on the ballot in North Carolina in 2020.